deshwalmahesh/live-interview-helper/README.md

 ## Functionalities
-- [x] On device Real Time Transcription using HF pipeline (uses`whisper-large-v3-turbo`) so you can use any any valid transcription model
+- [x] *Free COLAB* GPU support OR On device Real Time Transcription using HF pipeline (uses`whisper-large-v3-turbo`) so you can use any any valid transcription model
 - [x] Double click on any transcription to edit it
 - [x] Option to select 0 or more transcription texts.
 Use `Shift + Click` to select messages from Text-A till Text-B
 - [x] Smoothly renders `LaTex` equations and Markdown (Heading, subheading, Lists etc).
 Click on `Answers` panel to open a bigger popup